Hazelnut Oil For Skin: Benefits And How To Use

 - Fatty acids play a role in balancing the skin’s protective barrier (5).
 They also prevent the loss of moisture from the skin’s surface.
 These fatty acids prevent any harmful substances from entering the skin.

 - Vitamin E contains tocopherols and tocotrienols.
 It has high antioxidant properties that reduce free radical damage due to solar radiation (9).
 It protects the skin from oxidative stress.
-It helps prevent sunburn.
-It has therapeutic effects against psoriasis, acne, scleroderma, and atopic dermatitis.
+It may help prevent sun damage from a sunburn.
+It has therapeutic effects against psoriasis, acne, sclerodermai XA group of rare diseases that lead to the hardening and tightening of the skin in middle-aged women. , and atopic dermatitisi XAn allergic reaction to certain products or environmental factors that leads to dry and inflamed skin. .
 It can also promote wound healing.
-It might reduce the signs of sun damage, including skin thickening, wrinkling, and erythema (10).
-Tocopherols also have skin-conditioning properties (11)
+It might reduce the signs of sun damage, including skin thickening, wrinkling, and erythemai XA skin condition that causes inflammation triggered by an infection or a reaction to certain medicines.
+(10).
+Tocopherols also have skin-conditioning properties (11).

 - Folic acid improves skin firmness that may otherwise deteriorate due to aging (12).
 Folic acid supplementation is often used to treat chronic inflammatory skin conditions (13).

 - Vitamin A (retinol) is often used in the treatment of acne, psoriasis, and other skin conditions (14).
 It also slows down the aging process.
 It protects the skin barrier functions and collagen, and reduces water loss.
 It also prevents the discoloration of the skin.
 It reduces excess sebum production, improves skin elasticity, and boosts collagen synthesis and keratin formation.
-It reduces the signs of aging and photoaging too (15).
+It reduces the signs of aging and photoagingi XPremature aging of skin due to sun exposure that increases risk of wrinkles, pigmentation, loss of skin tone, or even skin cancer. too (15).
 Research shows that vitamin A can reduce fine lines and wrinkles effectively (16).

 - Niacin improves the skin barrier function (14).
 It prevents water loss and increases the moisture content in the skin.
 It improves skin quality and reduces wrinkles.
 It may help treat skin conditions like acne and rosacea, thanks to its anti-inflammatory properties.
 It reduces the effects of aging and might also reduce skin discoloration.